Vinothsuku/insightsR/README.md

-# insightsR
+# Short Note about insightsR
-**insightsR is an open source webapp that provides automated insights for tabular data**.
+**insightsR is an open source web application that provides automated insights for tabular data**.
 Insights will be statistically generated based on the target column (dependent variable) selected by the user.
-Currently insightsR is limited to selecting dependent variable that has continuous values (Regression) - for eg) total sales, price, cost, income, salary etc.

 **User is only expected to provide a dataset in csv format, select a numeric Target column and click 'Generate Insights' button** in the left pane.
 Rest is taken care by the tool.